- Date: –

 Dr. Randa Farah is an Associate Professor in the Anthropology Department at the University of Western Ontario where she has been teaching since 2001.
 She is also Adjunct Faculty at the Centre for Global Studies at Huron University College.
 She was Visiting Fellow and Associate Researcher at the Refugee Studies Center (RSC) at the University of Oxford, where together with a legal expert, she co-taught a summer course entitled “Palestinian Refugees and the Universal Declaration of Human Rights”.
 She also worked for a number of years at the Centre d’Etudes et de Recherches sur le Moyen-Orient Contemporain (CERMOC), in Amman, Jordan, where she participated in a research project on Palestinian refugees and the UNRWA.
 Dr. Farah acquired her Ph.D. at the University of Toronto, and her doctoral thesis focused on memory and identity in the context of the Oslo Accords based on field research among Palestinian refugees living in camps in Jordan.
 She also conducted field research in camps for the refugees of Western Sahara in Algeria.
 Her publications, which include a comparative study between the Palestinian and Western Sahara cases (published in the Journal of Palestine Studies, 2009), reflect her interests in refugees and protracted exile, memory/history and identity, political mobilization in refugee camps, nationalism, and the humanitarian regime.

 Dr. Osamah Khalil is an Associate Professor of History at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-He is the author of America’s Dream Palace: Middle East Expertise and the Rise of the National Security State and the Editor of United States Relations with China and Iran: Toward the Asian Century (Bloomsbury Press, 2019).
+He is the author of America’s Dream Palace: Middle East Expertise and the Rise of the National Security State (Harvard University Press, 2016) and the editor of United States Relations with China and Iran: Toward the Asian Century (Bloomsbury Press, 2019).
+Khalil has been a frequent media commentator and contributor, including for the Huffington Post, Los Angeles Times, The Hill, The National, Al-Quds al-Arabi, Al Akhbar, and Al Jazeera.

 Abby Smardon is executive director of UNRWA USA, a role she has served since the end of 2010, where she oversees projects to raise critical funds and awareness in the United States for UNRWA’s work.
 She travels extensively throughout the region to facilitate and evaluate humanitarian projects to benefit refugees.
 Prior to joining UNRWA USA, she worked with refugees and marginalized populations in France.
 She received her MA in Conflict Resolution in the Arab World at George Washington University and Sciences Po in Paris.